Quick overview

 The classic warranty period of 24 months applies to new buildings.
 In this context, some companies offer an extended warranty, usually of 3 years.

 Liability for defects can be claimed up to 5 years after the property was purchased.
-Hidden defects must be claimed without undue delay, provided that if they become apparent within 6 months of taking possession, the law automatically assumes that they existed at the time of taking possession of the property.
+Hidden defects must be claimed without undue delay, provided that if they become apparent within 6 months of taking possession, the law automatically assumes that they already existed at the time of taking possession of the property.

 After six months, the onus is always on the property owner to prove that the defect already existed at the time of acceptance.